Silent Fall: Production

-Akiva Goldsman wrote the screenplay under the title of Indian Summer which was acquired by Morgan Creek Entertainment for $500,000 in February of 1991.
-In August 1993, it was announced Richard Dreyfus had signed on to star in the film.
-In September 1993, it was reported that Dreyfus had missed the first day of filming as he was invited by the White House to attend the signing of the Oslo I Accord.
+Akiva Goldsman wrote the screenplay under the title of Indian Summer which was acquired by Morgan Creek Entertainment for $500,000 in February 1991.
+In August 1993, it was announced Richard Dreyfuss had signed on to star in the film.
+In September 1993, it was reported that Dreyfuss had missed the first day of filming as he was invited by the White House to attend the signing of the Oslo I Accord.

-To prepare for his role, Ben Faulkner visited and observed children with autism at the Linwood Center in Ellicott City, Maryland.
+To prepare for his role, Ben Faulkner visited and observed autistic children at the Linwood Center in Ellicott City, Maryland.
 Faulkner claims he was unaware of what autism was prior to the making of the film.

 A majority of the film was shot in and around Baltimore.

-Reception

-Silent Fall received negative reviews from critics, as it holds a 26% rating on Rotten Tomatoes based on 19 reviews.
+Release

+Box office

 Produced on a budget of $30 million, the film grossed $3,180,674 in the United States and Canada.
-It opened on 1,251 screens with a opening weekend gross of $1.5 million and finishing in tenth place at the US box office but by its third weekend it was only on 256 screens and its gross had reduced by 90% to finish 40th.
+It opened on 1,251 screens with an opening weekend gross of $1.5 million and finishing in tenth place at the US box office but by its third weekend it was only on 256 screens and its gross had reduced by 90% to finish 40th.
 It dropped a further 93% by its fourth weekend, finishing 74th.

+Critical response

+Silent Fall received largely negative reviews from critics, as it holds a 26% rating on Rotten Tomatoes based on 19 reviews.

-Critic Roger Ebert gave the film 1.5 stars out of 4, saying the film "has a torturously constructed plot, but the solution to the mystery has been right there all along."
+Peter Rainer of the Los Angeles Times deemed it "a so-so thriller with a first-rate atmosphere.
+Director Bruce Beresford is working from a by-the-book script by Akiva Goldsman that piles up the preposterousness.
+As a murder mystery it’s schematic and too easy to figure out."
+Critic Roger Ebert gave the film 1.5 stars out of 4, similarly criticizing the film for its "torturously constructed plot... the solution to the mystery has been right there all along."

+Caryn James of The New York Times criticized the screenplay and dialogue, noting that the actors "do the best they can", adding that the film "takes a lurid turn that includes enough fodder for several tabloid television shows and a few Stephen King novels.
+Using autism as a plot device may seem callous, but it pales next to the sordid twists that turn up at the end."